TwistingTwists/obsidian-tools/LLM knowledge.md

 9. Fine tuning
 	1. when to do LoRA vs Full Fine Tuning?
 10. MCP
+	1. good for tools, need resource reference in MCP
+		1. So that entire trasncript  / audio etc is not sent over the wire etc.
+	2.
 11. Agents
 	1. When to build an agent?
 ANthropic